MegaLoler/LilyBot/README.md

 LilyBot
 ========

+_This is the 3.0 branch, currently reworking a lot of things!_

 A LilyPond-powered Discord bot written for Node.js for composing and playing tunes in voice channels and rendering sheet music on the fly!

 ## Add it to your Discord Server